poigwe/figma-react-export/readme.md

 # figma-html-export
 This is a basic script to convert figma to react files

+# disclaimer
+This  program is still in development, it's been built as a POC

+# figma to Next Js (Bootstrap Support)
+In order to be able generate bootstrap support code files from figma file, you have to add in the  right  bootstrap class names as you would in a normal html file.
+Also adding # infront of the texts and button removes the absolute positioning.

 ### Some notes
 •All blocks positioned absolutely